LovelyBuggies/Nino-hist/doc/source/index.rst

 `Hist <https://github.com/scikit-hep/hist>`_ is a powerful Histogramming tool for analysis based on `boost-histogram <https://boost-histogram.readthedocs.io/en/latest/index.html>`_ (the binding of the Histogram library in Boost).
 It is a friendly analysis-focused project that uses `boost-histogram <https://boost-histogram.readthedocs.io/en/latest/index.html>`_ as a backend to do the work, but provides plotting tools, shortcuts, and new ideas.
 Nino-Hist is the warm up project for `hist <https://github.com/scikit-hep/hist>`_, which aims to provide functional supports and add new features for `hist <https://github.com/scikit-hep/hist>`_.
 It is written in the Python programming language and is available on almost all platforms.

 To get an idea of creating histograms in Nino-hist looks like, take a look at the Examples.
 Once you have a feel for what is involved in using Nino-hist, we recommend you start by following the instructions in :doc:`Installation </installation/index>`.
-Then, go through the User Guide, and read the Reference documentation.
-We value your contributions and you can follow the instructions in Developer Guide.
+Then, go through the :doc:`User Guide </user/index>`, and read the :doc:`Reference </reference/index>` documentation.
+We value your contributions and you can follow the instructions in :doc:`Development </development/index>`.
 Finally, if you’re having problems, please do let us know at our :doc:`Support </support/index>` page.

 --------
 Contents